mourarenato/yii-books-api/README.md

 Project Information
 -------------------
-This project is an API to create clients and books made with Yii2
+This project is a service for creating and listing clients and books, utilizing Yii 2.0.

 Directory Structure